-In my never-ending bid to start eating healthier and knowing what goes into the food I eat, I decided to try to re-create one of my favourite curries, Cape Malay Chicken Curry, that I’ve been known to have for brunch on a Sunday afternoon at Veldt on Great Western Road here in Glasgow.
+In my never-ending bid to start eating healthier and knowing what goes into the food I eat, I decided to try to re-create one of my favourite curries, Cape Malay Chicken Curry, that I’ve been known to have for brunch on a Sunday afternoon at Papparich in Melbourne one vacation one day and never forgot.

 Traditionally called Bunny Chow, the dish was created by Indian immigrant workers in South Africa during the 1940s as a way to transport their food to the plantation fields as they were often banned from cafes during the apartheid.

 Don’t worry, no bunny rabbits have been harmed in the making of this tangy, sweet and wonderfully fragrant curry.
 It is perfect for those who love a curry but dislike some of the overly spiced curries that are sadly served to us around the city.

 Typically a mutton, chicken or bean curry, a roll or loaf is hollowed out, the curry scooped in and then you break off the crusts and dip them in the curry as you eat.
 No plates or cutlery needed.
 Perfect.

 My recreation is served with turmeric rice instead of the bread as I’m trying to cut down on my bread intake.
 I also used skinless and boneless chicken thighs as I hate dealing with chicken bones (unless in wing form!) and everyone knows the skin is where all the fat is (and is sadly the best part!).